Cheng Ruilong: Biography

-Little is known of Ruilong's past.
-He was born in January 1973 in Lianzhou, Guangdong, and at the time of his killings, was married, had one child and was unemployed.
-His first heinous crime occurred in the Guicheng Subdistrict of Foshan on May 25, 1996, when he and three other men (Lan Qirong, Cheng Sheng and Cheng Haifang) broke into a private residence.
+Cheng was born in January 1973 in Lianzhou, Guangdong, and at the time of his killings, was married, had one child and was unemployed.

+His first crime occurred in the Guicheng Subdistrict of Foshan on 25 May 1996, when he and three other men (Lan Qirong, Cheng Sheng and Cheng Haifang) broke into a private residence.
 Ruilong, Sheng and Haifang, who all wore silk stockings to cover their faces, went upstairs to fetch loot, while Qirong acted as a lookout.
 When Wu Mou and his family returned home, they were threatened by the gang, who demanded that he give them more than 33,000 yuan in cash and valuable items.
 After being given the required sum, the gang kept the Mou family hostage until the next day, when Qirong and Ruilong extorted Wu Mou for an additional 178,000 yuan, which he withdrew from his bank account, before fleeing.
 By that time, police had been alerted about the hostage situation, which resulted in the arrest of Cheng Sheng, while Cheng Haifang fled to his native town, where he was subsequently killed by law enforcement.

-In order to avoid arrest, Ruilong went on the run, but continued to commit crimes, sometimes with accomplices.
-From 1996 to January 2005, he boasted about killing 13 people across Guangdong, Guangxi, Hunan, Zhejiang, Chongqing and Jiangxi, which he also robbed and raped.
+In order to avoid arrest, Cheng went on the run but continued to commit crimes, sometimes with accomplices.
+From 1996 to January 2005, he boasted about killing 13 people across Guangdong, Guangxi, Hunan, Zhejiang, Chongqing and Jiangxi, whom he also robbed and raped.
 For one murder, committed in May 1998, he was designated as a wanted fugitive by the Ministry of Public Security and was actively sought after by authorities.
 In the process, three policemen and one security agent were killed.